Golestan, Golestan

-Golestan (گلستان, also Romanized as Golestān) is a village in Estarabad Rural District, Kamalan District, Aliabad County, Golestan Province, Iran.
+Golestan (گلستان, also Romanized as Golestān) is a neighborhood in the city of Fazelabad in Golestan Province, Iran.

+Formerly it was a village in Estarabad Rural District, Kamalan District of Aliabad County.
 At the 2006 census, its population was 2,153, in 517 families.
+In 2011, its population was 2,118 people in 1,046 households.

+After the census, Golestan village was annexed to Fazelabad city.